cseh-szabolcs/doctrine-patterns/README.md

 $foo2 = $fooRepository->fetchOne($query4);
 ```

-In Symfony projects, you can use the query-classes as services!
+**In Symfony projects, you can use the query-classes as services. and use autowiring
+to inject all dependencies.**